rohitgajawada/Tetris-Clone/README.md

-Tetris Game made by Rohit Gajawada
+Tetris Clone made by Rohit Gajawada

 Controls:
 a: move left